CyberCowboy404/chatgpt-api-wrapper/README.md

 # ChatGPT Wrapper: A Simple and Ready-to-Use Chatbot Solution
-ChatGPT Wrapper is a versatile chatbot solution that offers an easy and hassle-free way of integrating OpenAI's GPT-3.5 language model into your projects.
+ChatGPT Wrapper is a versatile chatbot solution that offers an easy and hassle-free way of integrating OpenAI's GPT language model into your projects.
 This wrapper consists of a client application written in Angular, utilizing the Nebula UI library, and a backend written in Node.js with Express.js.

 With ChatGPT Wrapper, you can create a powerful chatbot that can understand and generate natural language responses with the help of GPT-3.5.
 The client-side UI is intuitive and easy to use, making it an ideal solution for both novice and experienced developers.